oowais/Muses/README.md

 Error should be resolved now.

 >Note: This installation of dependencies are done only using pip and not conda.

-## Future prosects
-- Way to cluster close audio
-- Store Audio data like features in database
-- Load audio from youtube
-- Able to tell which song to pick from youtube

 ## Dependencies
 | Dependency  | Command |